IvanVigor/Local-Fusion-Dynamic-Weighted-Ensemble/README.md

 ![Arch](https://github.com/IvanVigor/IvanVigor.github.io/blob/main/imgs/dwe.png?raw=true)

-Local Fusion is an ensemble techinque that could be used to improve predictions by weighing appropriately the single models contribution.
+Local Fusion is an ensemble techinque, which can be used to improve predictions by weighing appropriately the single models contribution.

 ## Installation

-ToUpload
+TODO

 ## Usage